 Cell volume is dynamic and changes within minutes under the influence of substrates, hormones, amino acids, glucose and oxidative stress.
 Increasing cell volume triggers a number of anabolic reactions such as an increase in amino acid transport and protein synthesis and a decrease in protein catabolism2-4.
 Muscle cell volume dictates protein synthesis.

-Water does not simply reside inside a cell.
-Osmotic substrates are transported into the cell and this is paralleled by respective water movement across cell membranes and subsequent alterations in cell volume.
-Pioneering work by several research groups in the 90’s provide evidence that glutamine is the most potent amino acid with respect to cell swelling and the influence on cell volume4-6.
+Water does not simply reside inside a muscle cell.
+Osmotic substrates are transported into the cell, and this is paralleled by respective water movement across cell membranes and subsequent alterations in cell volume.
+Pioneering work by several research groups in the 90’s provides evidence that glutamine is the most potent amino acid in its effects on cell swelling and the influence on muscle cell volume4-6.

 An inverse relationship between protein synthesis rates and cell volume has been established.
 Using hospital patients with various catabolic conditions, researchers established that the extent of nitrogen wasting correlated closely with muscle glutamine content.
 Thus, muscle glutamine levels are shown to directly affect cellular volume [Low 6], cell volume is shown to affect protein synthesis rates4,5 and intramuscular glutamine levels also appear to affect protein synthesis8.
 Only 6-7% of muscle cell glutamine is within bound proteins,9 therefore, changes in cellular hydration state may be the variable linking muscle glutamine content to protein turnover in skeletal muscle, and because of the large mass of skeletal muscle, to whole body nitrogen balance.